 Current Trail Status: Closed for Mountain Biking. some availability for XC Skiing & Snowshoeing.
-Send snow.

-Now that winter is here to stay for several months, it should be obvious to those who are familiar with the Keweenaw that mountain biking will have to wait until May at the earliest.
+Now that winter is here to stay for several months, it should be obvious to those who are familiar with the Keweenaw that mountain biking will have to wait until April or May at the earliest.
 Deep snowpack, ice, and downed trees due to winter storms keep much of our system inaccessible for quite a while.
 Don't despair though, there is still fun to be had!
 If you are up for a backcountry adventure, our trails are still open for those who are properly equipped.
 Trails are not marked in many areas and it is easy to stray off a trail corridor if deep snow obscures your path.
 Don't say we didn't warn ya!

 The Keweenaw Mountain Lodge maintains several XC ski loops around their property for winter enjoyment.
 Snowshoe trails are also marked, many overlapping our existing summer trails.
 You can find maps, groomer reports, and rental information on their Winter Trails page.